SSoundSlicr

 Does SoundSlicr upload my MP4?

-The MVP is designed for browser-based processing without an intentional backend upload step for MP4 to MP3 conversion.
+The current version is designed for browser-based processing without an intentional backend upload step for MP4 to MP3 conversion.

 Why did my MP4 produce a silent MP3?